Scoppio/megamek/megamek/docs/Archive Stuff/maps/Map Editor-readme.txt

         bldg_cf: 0-150; defaults to 15, 40, 90, or 120 if not specified
         bldg_elev: 1+; you must supply a number if a building is supplied.
         bldg_basement_type: 0-7, indicates type of basement and type of fall
-            0: unknown basement, game will roll the type of basement when entering first
+            0: unknown basement, TWGame will roll the type of basement when entering first
             1: no basement
             2: double basement, feet first fall
             3: single basement, feet first fall